shujianyang/btrForensics/README.md

 Raw image of a btrfs partition, or a partition using btrfs.

 ###Current capability:
-1. Reads nodes in B-tree manually and prints information.
+1. Navigates to selected nodes in B-tree and prints information.
 2. List all directory items in filesystem tree.

 ###Note: